 • Each week in assembly, class attendance is discussed and celebrated.
-The class with the highest attendance is awarded the Attendance Cup and receives an additional 5 minutes to one of their break times.
+The class with the highest attendance is awarded the Attendance Cup and they receive an additional 5 minutes during one break time.

 Recognising success as individuals and teams

 We run a team point system throughout the school to celebrate individual effort and success and to build co-operation and collaboration amongst the children: